 Some speculate that it could be because these fake sugars actually increase your appetite and sugar cravings.
 Or the fact that they increase your insulin levels, even though you’re not taking in any “calories”.
 Or because they confuse your metabolism and cause disruptions with various hormones and neurotransmitters such as Leptin (appetite control) and Dopamine (pleasure).

-Finally, artificial sweeteners are linked to neurological side-effects.
+Finally, artificial sweeteners are linked to neurological side effects.
 They are “neurotoxins”.
-They cause brain problems.
-Depression, memory loss, ADHD/ADD, MS, and anxiety.10 This happens because they disrupt serotonin and dopamine production, as well as receptor sites in your nervous system.11
+They cause brain and memory problems.
+10 This happens because they disrupt serotonin and dopamine production, as well as receptor sites in your nervous system.11

 So my suggestion is that you limit, or best of all, avoid any of these artificial sweeteners.
 If you want something sweet, try a NATURAL sweetener called Stevia.
 It’s an herbal extract that’s been used safely in Japan for decades and now it’s gaining a lot of popularity in the US.